Role of defects in atom probe analysis of sol-gel silica: Introduction

-Silica has been synthesised for various purposes using different methods.
+Silica has a long history of being processed and utilized, especially in glass manufacturing, and has also been synthesised using different methods.
 One commonly used method is the Stöber process, in which a silicate precursor is hydrolysed under either alkaline (pH $\simeq$ 11-12) or basic conditions using ammonia as a catalyst and then condensed to form the silica network \cite{stober1968controlled}.
 Another method is the sol-gel process, in which a precursor solution, such as sodium silicate with a high pH value, forms a macroscopic gel by polymerisation through condensation of the silicate monomers when the pH value is lowered.
-Sol-gel silica is particularly useful for encapsulating proteins in a solid material that retains their native structure at room temperature similar to an aqueous environment \cite{noviinverardi_2023}.
+Sol-gel silica is particularly useful for encapsulating proteins in a solid material that retains their native structure at room temperature similar to an aqueous environment \cite{noviinverardi_2023,NOVIINVERARDI20252537}.
 This allows proteins to be analysed at the atomic level \cite{wang2015sol}.
-For example, Immunoglobulin G (IgG) proteins embedded in silica were imaged three-dimensionally near atomic resolution using laser-assisted atom probe tomography (La-APT) and provided with information about their elemental composition \cite{sundell2019atom}. \\
+For example, Immunoglobulin G (IgG) proteins embedded in silica were imaged three-dimensionally with near-atomic resolution using laser-assisted atom probe tomography (La-APT), which provided information about their elemental composition \cite{sundell2019atom}. \\

 Atom probe tomography (APT) is a powerful technique for material characterisation based on the controlled field evaporation of individual ions from a needle-shaped specimen.
 These ions move along the applied field and are detected by a 2D position-sensitive detector \cite{blavette1993atom,gault2021atom}.
 In La-APT, the process of field ion emission is triggered by ultrafast laser pulses \cite{gault2006design}.
 In particular, a combination of femtosecond laser pulses and static fields is used to briefly heat the sample to reduce the energy barrier for field ion evaporation \cite{vella2011field,vella2013interaction,de2025evaporation}.
 Time-of-flight mass spectrometry enables the chemical identification of the ions, while the position of the impact on the detector is used to reconstruct the initial position and thus generate the 3D image of the sample by back-projection \cite{blavette1993atom, gault2021atom}. \\